-PR-10 Consultation - 91.100, 91.110, 91.200(b), 91.300(b), 91.215(I) and 91.315(I)
+PR-10 Consultation - 91.100, 91.200(b), 91.215(l)

 1. Introduction

 While preparing the FY 2020-2024 Five Year Consolidated Plan and FY 2020 Annual Action Plan, the City of Milford consulted with the Milford Redevelopment and Housing Partnership, social service agencies, housing agencies providers, and Balance of State Continuum of Care, and the City department representatives.
 An online survey was created for stakeholders and residents to complete which identified needs, gaps in the system, and programmatic goals for the next five years.
 Input from the meetings and surveys were used in the development of specific strategies and priorities for the Five-Year Consolidated Plan.